mofrim/42-minishell/Readme.md

   - BUT if env-vars should also be possibly expanded to cmds, this means the expansion *must* happen before cmd parsing!!!
 F.ex. stuff like `echo "dir" | $LS` should also be possible!

+- **[2024-12-06 13:13]** Notes on HEREDOC:

+  * envvar expansion must happen in HEREDOCs.
+  * but envvars should not be intrepreted further!
+  * uffz! but there are also multiple HEREDOCs enchained by pipes possible:

+        bash-5.2$ cat << eof | cat << miau
+        > asdjf
+        > kasdjf
+        > eof
+        > at
+        > miau
+        at
+        bash-5.2$

+    it is even worse. this several heredocs problem even exists with one cmd:

+        bash-5.2$ cat << eof << moep
+        > asdfsdf
+        > eof
+        > moep
+        bash-5.2$

+    in both cases only the last content is kept. but the heredoc-input is not ended before both delimiters have been entered.
+    <center> **HOW to deal with that???** </center>
+  * another tricky thing:

+        bash-5.2$ cat << eof < moep
+        > asdl
+        > lsakd
+        > eof
+        bash: moep: No such file or directory bash-5.2$ cat < Makefile << eof
+        > alskdf
+        > akd
+        > eof
+        alskdf
+        akd
+        bash-5.2$

+      soooo... the general rule seems to be: the last redirect / heredoc wins.
+      So we somehow need a mechanism on deciding which redirect we want to take.
+      Furthermore, the heredoc really goes to **STDIN**!!!
+It is not an argument!
+So, wow.
+  * aaaaaaand another one:

+        bash-5.2$ cat << eof > bla | cat << miau > blub
+        > skdjfasdj
+        > akdsjf
+        > miau
+        > kadsf
+        > eof
+        > adskfm
+        > akjsd
+        > miau
+        bash-5.2$ cat bla
+        skdjfasdj
+        akdsjf
+        miau
+        kadsf
+        bash-5.2$ cat blub
+        adskfm
+        akjsd
+        bash-5.2$

+      so. yes. all the heredocs need to be associated to their commands, of course!!
+This means, we need to know the cmd structure so that we can assign the heredocs to the cmd they belong to.